-Maybe you didn't, because maybe it was behind your back.
+Maybe you didn't, probably because it was behind your back.

 So what to do?
-Well, obviously, don't mess with the face.
 Deliver the apps and data onto any device, theirs or yours, and do it using a workspace.
-How is IT going to manage the security and lifecycle of the workspace?
+Then, watch your users put on a happy face.
+But how is IT going to manage the security and lifecycle of the workspace?

 - secure data in motion

 Let's look at this lifecycle in more detail.

 - Installation: An end user should be able to download the workspace client from the public app store.
 It should be installable on a machine where IT does not have control over the device in order to meet the requirements of an end-user owned device.
 Of course, if it's a corporate owned device, then you get an additional level of protection.